 If you would rather make dessert, here are my favorite fall dessert recipes.
 Can you tell I am a bundt cake fan?

 Whether you choose to buy or make dessert for a fall soup bar, put it on a cake pedestal!
 Everything tastes better on a pedestal!

 I like to put dessert at the end of the buffet along with cake plates and forks so people can revisit the buffet and get their cake after they eat the soup.

 I don’t even give a thought to people, especially grandbabies, eating dessert first!

-The only thing I add to the soup bar just before people get in line is a whip cream dispenser.
+The only thing I add to the soup bar just before people get in line is a whipped cream dispenser.
 You can’t fake whipped cream.
 The real thing is a culinary gift!

-I just add cold heavy cream a bit of powder sugar and a little vanilla extract to the dispenser and shake!!
+I just add cold heavy cream, a bit of powdered sugar, and a little vanilla extract to the dispenser and shake!!
 It’s just sooooo good!

-You can see my WHIPPED CREAM DISPENSER HERE.
+You can see my whipped cream dispenser.
 This small kitchen gadget will last a lifetime!

 Even soup can make wonderful memories!
 So remember to take pictures!